Torrance, Severe Facial Injuries, DEJ and Dismissal

 The client, however, had to first plead no contest to the simple battery charge.
 Upon his successful completion of the 13 anger management classes, the plea would be withdrawn and the simple battery charge dismissed.
 Our client, although not guilty, was happy to avoid trial and the risks of being convicted for a crime he did not commit.
 The photographs of the injuries, after all, were quite horrific.

-Had our client fought his case at trial and been found guilty of all charges, he faced a maximum of four years in prison.
+Had our client fought his case at trial and been found guilty of all charges, he faced a maximum of one year in county jail.

 For more information about the issues in this case, click on the following articles: